LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/README.md

 **Prereqs**: You should have completed [Module 0](..../module0)

-By the end of this module you will have completed [Problem Set 1](http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html)
+By the end of this module you will have completed <a href="http://cdn.cs50.net/2015/fall/psets/1/pset1/pset1.html">Problem Set 1</a>

 ***